Billy Field (singer)

 William Bruce Field (born 20 January 1953) is an Australian singer-songwriter and multi-instrumentalist.
 He has run his own recording studio and has worked as a producer.
-His solo first album, Bad Habits (June 1981), reached No. 1 on the Kent Music Report.
-His top-20 hit singles are "Bad Habits" (April 1981, No. 4), "You Weren't in Love with Me" (July 1981, No. 1) and "True Love" (1982, No. 17).
+His first solo album, Bad Habits (June 1981), reached No. 1 on the Kent Music Report.
+His top 20 hit singles are "Bad Habits" (April 1981, No. 4), "You Weren't in Love with Me" (July 1981, No. 1) and "True Love" (1982, No. 17).

-Early life and career
+Early life

 Billy Field was born in Wagga Wagga, New South Wales, Australia, on 20 January 1953.
 He grew up on Widgiewa Station, a large sheep and cattle property near the small Riverina town of Urana, and he worked there for various periods until his mid-20s.
 For secondary education, he attended Cranbrook School in Sydney.

+Career

-Field replaced Chris Pokorny on bass guitar in a pop band, King Fox, which was formed in Sydney in 1967.
+Field replaced Chris Pokorny on bass guitar in a Sydney pop band, King Fox, formed in 1967.
 He also provided vocals and guitar with Dave King on lead vocals, guitar and harmonica, Paul Radcliffe on flute, vocals, guitar and Mellotron and Andy Evans on drums.
 They were later joined by Peter Muller on vocals, organ and piano.
 King Fox issued a four-track extended play, Unforgotten Dreams, on the Du Monde label in 1969 as well as a single, "I Think You're Fine", on Festival records in 1972.
-Field played in various pub bands in Sydney during the 1970s and, in 1979, he established his own recording studio, initially called Canteen Studios, in Woolloomooloo.
-It was later renamed Paradise Studios, and was re-established in Gosford by November 2003.
+Following the demise of King Fox, Field played in various pub bands in Sydney during the 1970s.